WormLabCaltech/med-cafe/notebook/notebook1.md

 on April 28, 2017.
 Strains **MT2124** and **PS4187** were starved by the time I looked at them, because I plated too many eggs. **EW15** and **PS4087** had a lot of worms at L4 stage.

+At 4.34pm, I bleached all strains one more time.
+I modified the bleaching protocol as shown below (increased bleaching time):

+**Bleaching protocol**:
+* Take a full plate
+* Rinse the worms off with M9
+* Wash twice with M9
+* Bleach with *Alkaline Liquid Solution* for **10min, shaking constantly**
+* Rinse with M9
+* Plate on/off food (depending on the strain).

+After plating, I observed only one or two carcasses that still had eggs inside.
+I believe I could probably increase bleaching even further to remove carcasses even more.
+This time, one of the strains had a number of dauers.
+These dauers were still moving thoroughly after plating, which makes me worried they survived treatment.
+Tomorrow, I will check all strains again.

+At 5:00pm I checked the April 28 strains.
+I saw mainly late L4s and no gravid adults.
+My guess is that gravid adults will be available around midnight.

+At midnight, I came back to look at the April 28 strains.
+No gravid adults were visible, but the majority of worms were at the late L4 stage.
+That said, due to an overconcentration of worms in the plate, it was impossible to tell exactly what stage these animals were at.

+At 10am, plates had laid the very first eggs (less than 50).
+This suggests that the first eggs were fertilized almost 3hours earlier.
+This would place the growth rate of these animals at 64hours and agrees well with my previous estimates.
+**To be clear, 64 hours appears to be the last moment when these animals are YA.**

+### May 1, 2017

+At approximately 4.45pm, I bleached **EW15** and **MT2124** and left them in virgin M9 (no cholesterol or ethanol added).
+I will plate them tomorrow when all eggs have hatched at 6pm.
+If they cease to be young adults at 65 hours, this means that worms plated at 7pm on May 2nd will be YA on May 5th until midday.
+The worms were placed in plastic 5mL tubes with the caps on and allowed to lie on their side to maximize oxygenation of water.
+Given the small number of eggs in the tube, I don't expect them to turn hypoxic, but before I leave tonight I will place them on a shaker.
+I will try to plate 100 or so worms per plate into 3 plates.

+### May 2, 2017

+At 8:30, plated **EW15, MT2124** on food.
+They had been on Virgin M9 for 28 hours
+at 20C prior to this.
+Before plating, I checked worms for motion while on liquid before opening the tubes.
+Lack of motion is a sign of hypoxia, but all worms were thrashing vigorously.